Send WhatsApp messages through an automation

 🔁 Part 2: Create your automation

-Once your WhatsApp message is created and approved by Meta, you can start using it in your automation:
+Once your WhatsApp message is created and approved by Meta, you can start using it in your automation.
+For our use case, we will create an automation similar to the Welcome Message pre-configured one but with the Send a WhatsApp message action:

 1. Go to Automations and click Create an automation

-The automation configuration page opens.
-You can now choose your entry points, conditions, and actions to activate your automation ⬇️.
+You can now choose your triggers, rules, and actions to activate your automation ⬇️.

 Once you choose your entry point, you can add a condition that will trigger the sending of the WhatsApp message ⬇️.

-Add a condition to the triggering of your action in the automation:
+Add a rule to the triggering of your action in the automation:

-• Add a delay between the moment when your contact enters the automation and the action.
+• Add a time delay between the moment when your contact enters the automation and the action.

-• Choose If/Else conditions to divide the automation into 2 branches: one branch for yes, the other for no.
+• Apply conditional split (If/Else) to divide the automation into 2 branches: one branch for yes, the other for no.

 • Create an A/B Split to separate your contacts in a 50:50 ratio to follow path A or path B.

-To learn more about the different conditions and how to use them, check our dedicated article Available entry points, actions, and conditions in an automation
+➡️ To learn more about the different conditions and how to use them, check our dedicated article:

-It is now time to choose which WhatsApp message you want to automate!
+It is now time to choose which WhatsApp template you want to automate!

 ❗️ Important